A New Zealand father who evaded authorities with his 3 children for years is shot dead by the police

 The officer was undergoing surgery at a hospital.
 His injuries were survivable, Rogers said, but he was shot “multiple times with a high-powered rifle" and further surgeries were expected.

-The whereabouts of Phillips' other two children was unknown and authorities held serious concerns for them, Rogers said.
+The whereabouts of Phillips' other two children was unknown immediately after the shooting and authorities held serious concerns for them, Rogers said earlier.

-“This must come to a conclusion now,” Rogers told reporters more than 12 hours after Phillips was fatally shot, adding that temperatures would fall to freezing in the area within hours.
-“We have children that we believe are unaccompanied in the bush and it's our priority to locate them this evening.”

-The child taken into custody Monday was cooperating with the authorities, allowing them to narrow the search area, Rogers said.
+About 13 hours after their father was killed, however, Rogers told reporters that the children had been found unaccompanied at a remote campsite in rugged forest.
+The child taken into custody Monday had cooperated with the authorities, allowing them to narrow the search area, she said.

 The farm supplies store targeted Monday was in a small town in the same sprawling farming region of Waikato, south of Auckland, as the settlement of about 40 people from where the family vanished.
 The case has fascinated New Zealanders and the authorities made regular unsuccessful appeals for information.